szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 1 - Introduction to Swing/IntroductionToSwing.md

 component.add(c, "North"); // Add a component c to a particular quadrant of the border layout.
 ```

-- The height of the North and South quadrants is dependent on added components preferredSize.
+- The height of the North and South quadrants is dependent on the preferred size of the component that is added.
-- The width of the East and West quadrants is dependend on the added components preferredSize.
+- The width of the East and West quadrants is dependent on the preferred size of the component that is added.
 - **The size of the CENTER quadrant takes the remaining space after the N,E,W,S components are calculated.

 ### Event Handling